-We believe in doing the right thing for our customers, colleagues and the Company, and we are committed to recognising and promoting equality, diversity and inclusivity and treating others with dignity and respect at all times.
+We believe in doing the right thing for our customers, colleagues and the Group, and we are committed to recognising and promoting equality, diversity and inclusivity and treating others with dignity and respect at all times.
 We have recruited "Inclusivity Ambassadors" over the past year to be part of our first-ever inclusivity working group.
-This group, made up of colleagues across each of the Protected Characteristics defined by the Equality Act, has since been examining the Company's equality, diversity and inclusivity strategy and is building an action plan.
+This group, made up of colleagues across each of the Protected Characteristics defined by the Equality Act, has since been examining the Group's equality, diversity and inclusivity strategy and is building an action plan.
 By engaging with diverse talent, Welsh Water is able to improve access to skills that are in short supply, creating a larger talent pool, and also enhance our reputation as Employer of Choice.
 By working to develop a workforce representative of the customers served, Welsh Water will build customer trust, benefitting not only recruitment, but wider business aims also.
 Working with charities and organisations such as WISE and Stonewall, Chwarae Teg and the Prince's Trust, Welsh Water is able to attract individuals who may otherwise feel that there are significant barriers to employment.
 Welsh Water's commitment to a gender diverse workforce is supported by our work with WISE, a campaign for gender balance in science, technology and engineering.
-Following their ten step model means making the right cultural changes that can in turn have a significant impact on attraction, recruitment and retention, as does signing up as a FairPlay employer with ChwaraeTeg and promoting their "Step to Non-Exec" programme, which targets women aged between 21 and 30.
-We have sponsored some of our female colleagues to take up Non -Executive Director roles within other organisations.
+Following their ten step model means making the right cultural changes that can in turn have a significant impact on attraction, recruitment and retention, as does signing up as a FairPlay employer with ChwaraeTeg and promoting their "Step to Non-Executive Director roles within other organisations.